Description

 "Unconditional" or "conditional" calls are possible

 with each FFB.
-The condition is realized by pre-linking the input EN
+The condition is realized by pre-linking the input EN.

-connectedconditional calls (the FFB is only processed if
+ENconnectedconditional calls (the FFB is only processed if

-shown, hidden, and marked TRUE, or shown and not occupiedunconditional calls (FFB is processed independent from EN)
+EN= 1)ENshown, hidden, and marked TRUE, or shown and not occupiedunconditional calls (FFB is processed independent from EN)

-CAUTION | |
+| CAUTION | |

 Note for IL and ST